-Holds can be collected from the holds shelf on the low shelving next to the self-check machines and borrowed at any self-check machine.
+Requests can be collected from the item request shelf on the low shelving next to the self-check machines and borrowed at any self-check machine.

 Laptops can be borrowed and returned using the self-service unit located in the East Wing, to the right of the entrance up the steps.

 There are a variety of spaces in the library for teaching, individual study and group work.
 See the Study Spaces page for more information.